Home (Kit Chan song)

-Home (家), sung by Kit Chan, was composed by Dick Lee in 1998 as the first in a series of yearly songs commissioned for Singapore's National Day Parade, together with the other NDP song that year titled as City For The World.
-It has English and Chinese versions, both sung by Kit.
-In 2004, it was remixed for three child soloists, one of whom was young actress and singer Shanice Elizabeth Nathan.
-The children were accompanied by a girls' choir and the piece was reused as the National Day song for 2004.
-In 2010, Kit performed the song at the 2010 National Day Parade.
+"Home" is a Singaporean song produced by Kit Chan and composed by Dick Lee.
+It was one of the first in a series of periodic songs commissioned for Singapore's National Day Parade, together with the other NDP song that year titled as "City For The World".
+Released in 1998, it is sung in English with the Mandarin version being its B-side, both sung by Chan.
+Since its release, the song has been praised by music critics and the English version has been considered to be one of the most iconic patriotic songs that represents Singapore.

-The song was well received, being considered one of the best National Day Songs, and is still being used in National Day Parades as of 2020.
+Background and release

+The song was originally written for the Sing Singapore festival, which was aimed to inspire Singaporeans with a sense of community spirit and foster a united national identity.

+In 2010, Chan performed the song at the 2010 National Day Parade.
 In 2011, the music video of a new arrangement of the song was launched on Total Defence Day.
-Kit is the executive producer of the music video.
-The new arrangement was performed by 39 local singers (including Kit), accompanied by the Singapore Symphony Orchestra.
+Chan is the executive producer of the music video.
+The new arrangement was performed by 39 local singers (including Chan), accompanied by the Singapore Symphony Orchestra.

 On 25 April 2020 at 7:55 pm (SGT), all Mediacorp, SPH Radio and So Drama!
 Entertainment stations aired a rendition of Home by celebrities and musicians to commemorate the efforts of frontline and migrant workers during the COVID-19 pandemic.
 Another video featuring ordinary Singaporeans was aired at 10:30 pm the same day.
+In 2023, Chan remade "Home" for its 25th anniversary.

+Covers by foreign artists

+The song has also gained popularity outside of Singapore, and has been at times covered by foreign artists when performing their concerts in Singapore.
+In 2023, American rock band Weezer, led by Rivers Cuomo, covered the song during their 2023 concert.
+In 2024, South Korean artist Solar, who is also the leader and vocalist of girl group Mamamoo and its sub-unit Mamamoo+, covered the song during her concert in Singapore.